victorioussolutionsltd/turbo_categories/AI_USAGE.md

 # Used phrases:

-- "can Dockerfile live under apps?"
+- can Dockerfile live under apps?
-- "pnpm add axios" in frontend to speed up the process
+- "pnpm add axios" (in frontend to speed up the process)
+- create context api hook and store data from App.tsx there